 Shortened URLs can sometimes be a risk to access.
 Always verify the safety and credibility of the URL.

-Ignore unsolicited emails seeking your personal information, especially emails that speak to you in a generic format such as "Dear Customer" and then ask for information about you.
+Ignore unsolicited emails seeking your personal information, especially emails that speak to you in a generic format such as "Dear Customer" .

 Keep your Operating System, Internet Explorer, Applications, and Anti-Virus updated to protect your PC against viruses and spying programs.